xichanz/VerticalSlice/README.md

 Basic steps:

+#### Step 1
-1. Preparation: Create lights, audio, and a post-processing vignette effect
+Preparation: Create lights, audio, and a post-processing vignette effect
-  a.
-Create and identify point light components used for each ceiling light that I want to flicker during the ambush
+1. Create and identify point light components used for each ceiling light that I want to flicker during the ambush
-  b.
-Add an audio source component in WrongPathTrigger
+2. Add an audio source component in WrongPathTrigger
-  c.
-Import and drag the jump scare audio clip into the audio source component
+3. Import and drag the jump scare audio clip into the audio source component
-  d.
-Turn off the Loop and Play On Awake, set the Spatial Blend to 1,
+4. Turn off the Loop and Play On Awake, set the Spatial Blend to 1,
-  e.
-Set up the vignette override in the global post-processing volume.
+5. Set up the vignette override in the global post-processing volume.

+#### Step 2
-2. Ensure that the visual scripting graph riddleUIGraph and wrongAnswerTrigger are still working
+Ensure that the visual scripting graph riddleUIGraph and wrongAnswerTrigger are still working
-  a.
-Use the existing WrongAnswerTrigger graph to detect when the player chooses the wrong path and collides with the wrong path trigger
+1. Use the existing WrongAnswerTrigger graph to detect when the player chooses the wrong path and collides with the wrong path trigger
-  b.
-Send the WrongAnswer custom event to the riddleUIGraph
+2. Send the WrongAnswer custom event to the riddleUIGraph
-  c.
-Set ambushTriggered to true so that the same ambush does not repeat when the player collides with the wrong path trigger again
+3. Set ambushTriggered to true so that the same ambush does not repeat when the player collides with the wrong path trigger again

+#### Step 3
-3. Create a C# script that 1) controls light state change, 2) play audio clip, and 3) changes vignette color and connect it to a visual scripting graph
+Create a C# script that 1) controls light state change, 2) play audio clip, and 3) changes vignette color and connect it to a visual scripting graph
-  a.
-Create a new C# script and name it AmbushVisualEffects
+1. Create a new C# script and name it AmbushVisualEffects and create public variables for the lights, audio source, and global volume
-    i.
-Create public variables for the lights, audio source, and global volume ii.
-Assign each variable in the inspector iii.
+2. Assign each variable in the inspector.
 Get vignette effect from volume
-    iv.
-Create a public method PlayAmbushEffect(), which runs EffectRoutine and can be called from the visual scripting graph
+3. Create a public method PlayAmbushEffect(), which runs EffectRoutine and can be called from the visual scripting graph
-    v.
-Create an ambush sequence EffectRoutine() which plays the jumpscare audio, flickers the lights twice, changes the vignette color to red, and returns the vignette to black after a few seconds vi.
-Play jump scare audio by ambushAudio.Play()
+4. Create an ambush sequence EffectRoutine() which plays the jumpscare audio, flickers the lights twice, changes the vignette color to red, and returns the vignette to black after a few seconds
-  b.
-Create a GameObject and name it AmbushVisualEffectManager
+5. Create a GameObject and name it AmbushVisualEffectManager
-  c.
-Regenerate nodes by clicking Edit, Project Settings, Visual Scripting
+6. Regenerate nodes by clicking Edit, Project Settings, Visual Scripting
-  d.
-In riddleUIGraph, get AmbushVisualEffect by Get Component, then call PlayAmbushEffect()
+7. In riddleUIGraph, get AmbushVisualEffect by Get Component, then call PlayAmbushEffect().
+Then, set ambushTriggered to True, set patrol monster inactive, activate ambush monster
-    i.
-Set ambushTriggered to True
-    ii.
-Set patrol monster inactive
-    iii.
-Activate ambush monster

 ### Question 2